Omega 3 Fish Oil

 Conclusion: Pregnant women should talk to their doctors about avoiding flaxseed oil and also about taking the most pure fish oil pills on the market.

-Our most highly recommended and trusted brand, that we found after evaluating dozens of different kinds, is from fish oil.
+Our most highly recommended and trusted brand, that we found after evaluating dozens of different kinds, is from Omega 3 / DHA Fish Oil.
 Nothing else even comes close to its quality.
 And it is higher in beneficial nutrients so you get more for your money too.

 If you want the best fish oil you should buy carefully-sourced fish oil, such as hoki fish oil capsules.
-And you should look for a pharmaceutical grade product that comes from healthy fish caught in pristine clean waters, then is quickly processed for purity and packaged under strict pharmaceutical conditions.
+And you should look for a top quality product that comes from healthy fish caught in pristine clean waters, then is quickly processed for purity and packaged under strict pharmaceutical conditions.

 What you do not want is some cheap oil from a motley collection of “mystery fish” caught in the polluted waters of some industrialized area, that has sat in unrefrigerated tanker ships and trucks while it traveled some long distances in the heat, then was packaged in less than pharmaceutical conditions.
 Can you say “Burp?”
 Don’t go near that stuff.